lailabougria/talks/change-is-inevitable-versioning-eds/resources/README.md

 # Resources

-If my session resonated with you, and you're looking for a practical approach to implement structured critical thinking for decision-making in your organization, [check out my practical talk on the topic](https://youtu.be/fxB2aMKcZDw?si=u-Ke1DbZ1lhbmJjW).

-In addition, you can find a list of resources to further your understanding of these topics.
+You can find a list of resources to further your understanding of these topics.
 I try to keep this list up to date with new resources I come across, if you can think of valuable additions, feel free to contribute!

 ## Books